aroran1/flutter-notes/guides/flutterInstall.md

 - Now this new device has been added to the AVD list.
 Hit play button to start the emulator.
 - run `flutter run` from commandline
 - License issue - run `flutter doctor --android-licenses` > accept licenses
 - Once above resolved you can see the same above app loaded via Android emulator

+You can use either xcode or Andriod studio IDE to edit files for this project or you can do that via VS Code.
+Just add below extensions:
+- Flutter
+- Material Icon Theme

+OPen project in VS Code.
+Edit `first_flutter_app/lib/main.dart`, change `_counter = _counter + 2;` and hit `R` (to refresh) on the terminal instead of quiting and restarting the process and test your changes on the emulator.